-REAAL, which was responsible for 600 Centrale policies on the internet list published in 2000, had the largest percentage of paid out policies until 2008, but this percentage decreased to 21% in 2015.
-In 2017-2019, the percentage increased to 31% because of policies paid of the Noord-Hollandsche van 1891.
+REAAL (Athora Netherlands), which was responsible for 600 Centrale policies on the internet list published in 2000, had the largest percentage of paid out policies until 2008, but this percentage decreased to 21% in 2015.
+In 2017-2020, the percentage increased to 32% because of policies paid of the Noord-Hollandsche van 1891.

-a.s.r., which was responsible for some 950 mainly HAV Bank policies on the internet list published in 2004, saw its percentage increase from 16% in 2005 to 37% in 2015.
+a.s.r., which was responsible for some 950 mainly HAV Bank policies on the addition to the internet list published in 2004, saw its percentage increase from 16% in 2005 to 37% in 2015.
 Since then, there was a small decrease to 33% in 2018.
-This decrease would have continued to 32% in 2019, but because of the acquisition of Generali its share is now 40%.
+This decrease would have continued in 2019, but because of the acquisition of Generali its share is now 40%.
 Due to the acquisition of Delta Lloyd, the share of Nationale-Nederlanden is now 17%

-In relation to the amounts paid out, we see that Nationale-Nederlanden is responsible for the largest share, namely 38% after the acquisition of Delta Lloyd (2018, with the part of Delta Lloyd: 38%), a high percentage in relation to the number of policies.
-The same applies to AEGON with 17% (2018:17%).
+In relation to the amounts paid out, we see that Nationale-Nederlanden is responsible for the largest share, namely 38%, after the acquisition of Delta Lloyd (2019: 38%), a high percentage in relation to the number of policies.
+The same applies to AEGON with 17% (2019:17%).
 Their policies paid out were mainly larger endowment insurances.
 The paid out policies of a.s.r. and REAAL mainly related to social insurances under DFL 500.